mounty1/JackRose/sandbox/README.md

 When JackRose is a complete product there will be a nice friendly interface to configure all this but for the time being you must tell it manually by populating its configuration tables.

-Run your interactive database tool as user _jackrose_, connected to the Postgres server you configured as the _dataStore_ in _jackrose.conf_ above.
+Run your interactive database tool as user _jackrose_, connected to the server you configured as the _dataStore_ in _jackrose.conf_ above.
 You can see yourself in the _users_ table.
 If you were unable click on the confirmation link for any reason, you can fix this now by setting the _verified_ field: